All by myself: looking back on a quarter of agile writing

 Objective - it's all about her: main character is the centre

 I'm happy to report I achieved my goal.
 And I did it by working in agile sprints of 3 weeks.
 By myself.
 It helped me be and stay more productive (never mind the occasional procrastination).

 This is how we do it

 I divided all the work I had in 'stories' or work items.
-Every item I gave an estimated amount of points (small, medium or large).
+Every item I gave an estimated amount of points (is it a small, medium or large item?).
 I grouped together stories to do in one sprint.
 After a couple of sprints I had a good impression of the amount of points I could do in a sprint (about 30).
 Also, Trello is my BFF!

 As of april I have done 5 sprints.
 Of those 5 sprints, I finished 4 with the estimated amount of points - and in one case I even did more stories than originally planned.
 Only the final sprint I didn't deliver all the work I had planned for.